yilmazvolkan/simpleBitcoinApp/README.md

 Simple Bitcoin Application is created to view and analyze changes in Bitcoin value against USD in the last year.
 A simple UI is designed for application to make it user-friendly and easy to use.
 User can zoom in/out and move in the graph to see more close changes and recent values.

 ## Application Notes
 I used RoomDB like a cache in this application.
-Therefore it is the truth point, which is I show data from the local database.
+It is the truth point, therefore system shows data from the local database.
 If local database is empty, system fetches from remote data source and transfers to local database.

 I used ktlint for code formatting so that my code will be clean and coherent with the official kotlin coding convention.